emacs-mirror/emacs/mps/manual/source/glossary/c.rst

         be deferred until some time later (known as :term:`deferred coalescing`), or it might not be done at all.

-        [WIL95]_ has details about fragmentation, and which coalescing strategies are effective under what circumstances.
+        :ref:`Wilson et al. (1995) <WIL95>` has details about

-        .. bibref:: [WIL95]_.
+        fragmentation, and which coalescing strategies are effective under what circumstances.

     collect